Easy Saffron Pork Wellington Recipe for a Fancy At-Home Dinner

 Instructions

 • In the same pan, without cleaning, reduce the heat to medium and add the butter.
-Toss in the chopped onion and saute until tender and beginning to caramelize, about 10 minutes.
+Toss in the chopped onion and sauté until tender and beginning to caramelize, about 10 minutes.
 Remove the onions from the pan and set aside to cool.

 • Deglaze the pan with the white wine and scrape up any brown bits.
-When most of the liquid has evaporated, add the arborio rice.
+When most of the liquid has evaporated, add the Arborio rice.
 Cook in the wine until browned, about 1-2 minutes, then add the water, 1/4 cup at a time, letting the liquid cook off each time before adding the next 1/4 cup.
 After the second 1/4 cup, add the saffron threads.
 The rice will turn yellow.
 Repeat until about 2-3 cups of water have been used and the rice is tender and golden in color.
 It will start to crisp on the bottom.
 The rice will take about 30 minutes from start to finish.

 • Remove the rice from heat and let cool until no longer steaming.
 Unfold the puff pastry and let it finish thawing while the rice cools.

 • Transfer the thawed puff pastry to a cutting board.
-Cut the puff pastry in half for two rectangle shaped pieces.
+Cut the puff pastry in half for two rectangle-shaped pieces.
 Use a rolling pin to smooth out any creases on each piece.
 Try not to roll too thin.

 • Wrap the pastry across the pork chops so they are completely encased inside.
 Tuck the edges until and pinch together to help seal the pastry.
-Tightly wrap each pork wellington in plastic wrap and chill for at least 25 minutes.
+Tightly wrap each pork Wellington in plastic wrap and chill for at least 25 minutes.

-• When ready to serve, preheat the oven to 400 F. Whisk together the egg and two tablespoons of water.
-Remove the plastic wrap from around the pork wellingtons.
-Place them on a parchment or silicone lined mat.
-Brush each with the egg wash then place in the oven and bake for 25-30 minutes or until the pork has reached an internal temp of 160 F and the puff pastry is golden brown.
+• When ready to serve, preheat the oven to 400°F. Whisk together the egg and two tablespoons of water.
+Remove the plastic wrap from around the pork Wellingtons.
+Place them on a parchment or silicone-lined mat.
+Brush each with the egg wash then place in the oven and bake for 25-30 minutes or until the pork has reached an internal temp of 160°F and the puff pastry is golden brown.

 Keyword pork, puff pastry, saffron